emilythestrangee/myDFIR_SOC/Day 28 - Investigate Mythic Agent.md

 ![[Pasted image 20251020020118.png]]
 ![[Pasted image 20251020020456.png]]
 - As per the timestamps we can determine the sequence of actions: the file was created →  a network connection was established →  it was detected that the file is an executable→  a process was created
-- Parent-child relationships observed between PowerShell sessions and Mythic agent process → mapped sequence of actions.
+- Parent-child relationships observed between PowerShell sessions and Mythic agent process.
+We observe that the highlighted ProcessGuid passed to ParentProcessGuid, because from the the same PowerShell session we executed the agent and started another process.
 - Different `ProcessGUIDs` noted for shell commands via C2 → each command spawned a new console session.